×

 They will not deceive others.

-Here are a few effective ways to learn advanced Japanese words and memorize them for life:
+Here are some effective ways to learn advanced Japanese words and memorize them for life:

-If you can associate a particular word with a poem or abbreviation that you can easily remember, then that new word will definitely stick.
+• Create your own Japanese mnemonics for new words.
+If you can associate a particular word with a poem, mental image or abbreviation that you can easily remember, then that new word will likely stick easier.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.